Energy-Efficient Proactive Caching with Multipath Routing: Numerical Investigations

 \subsection{Simulation Setting}

-In this section, we compare the caching allocation derived from the set of proposed schemes against a simple but powerful solution which we call Random Caching and the Greedy Caching technique which has been proposed in \cite{wang2019proactive}.
-The proposed set of techniques include the ILP optimization model (which is viewed as the optimal solution in this paper, hence in the following figures we use the term Optimal to represent the result of ILP model) and the GSAC technique.
+In this section, we compare the caching allocation derived from the set of proposed schemes against some well known previously proposed techniques such as the Random Caching and the Greedy Caching schemes, which have been introduced in~\cite{ioannou2015taxonomy} and~\cite{wang2019proactive} respectively.
+The proposed set of techniques include the ILP optimization model (which is viewed as offering the optimal solution in this paper, hence in the figures to follow we use the term Optimal to represent the results of the ILP model) and the GSAC technique.
 Random Caching can be deemed as a technique that can be easily adopted and used by operators where hosting nodes are chosen randomly for the requested content.
-The Greedy Caching allocates the nearest node packing the requested content for a specific user if there is sufficient caching space.
-The performance is evaluated via two metrics: the energy gain and cache-hit ratio.
-As for the energy gain, we use the so-called No-caching approach as the benchmark, which in essence means that we do not host any content in caching nodes and each flow request should be transferred to the core network content server for the information; and the gain is calculated by the energy of No-caching over the energy of evaluated algorithm.
-Regarding the cache-hit ratio, it is defined as the percentage of content requests served by caching nodes.
+The Greedy Caching allocates content requests to the nearest node; hence requests are packed to those closest cache nodes if there is sufficient caching space.